priyanka1565/frontend/resume_builder-main/README.md

 # Resume Builder

-A simple WebApp to create minimal resume.
+A simple WebApplication  to create  resume.

 ## How to run